 - Oligarchic rule

-The sense of powerlessness, and the effect that that can have on mental health has been described more recently in Smail’s The Origins of Unhappiness, the thesis of which is that in order to understand unhappiness one needs to focus on the distal causes – the social institutions, politics, and the ‘establishment’ of a society.
-Others have argued that levels of violence, trust and social capital are all demonstrably lower in unequal societies, noting that “violence is more common where there is more inequality because people are deprived of the markers of status and so are more vulnerable to the anxieties of being judged by others”.
+The problem is that levels of violence, trust and social capital are all demonstrably lower in unequal societies.
+In The Culture of Capitalism, Jonathan Rutherford observes that “violence is more common where there is more inequality because people are deprived of the markers of status and so are more vulnerable to the anxieties of being judged by others”.

 Note the book’s subtitle: why more equal societies almost always do better.
 In the 2017 Oxfam report cited at the beginning of this post there are some truly disturbing stats.
 Here are two to ponder: